paristechprofile/sf-wdi-51-assignments/paris-paristechprofile/sf-wdi-51-projects/Aboot Me/js/readme.md

 ## Big Wins & Challenges
   - I decided to use both bootstrap and minified.
 Bootstrap for a quick overall structure and minified for it's carousel.
 Which meant conflicting css and javascript.
 So I extracted only the css that directly affected the carousel structure.
-Then I found every instance of `carousel` in the javascript and changed it's class to `carousel1`to give it a unique class that wouldn't interfere with bootstrap.
+Then I found every instance of `carousel` in the javascript and changed it's class to `carousel1`to give it a unique class that wouldn't interfere with any other code.

 ## Unsolved Problems